-The most recent figures show that the number of related patent applications in the industry stood at 100 in the three months ending July – down from 167 over the same period in 2021.
+The most recent figures show that the number of patent applications in the industry stood at 55 in the three months ending November – down from 94 over the same period last year.

-Figures for patent grants related to followed a similar pattern to filings – shrinking from 150 in the three months ending July 2021 to 98 in the same period in 2022.
+Figures for patent grants related to followed a different pattern to filings – growing from 38 in the three months ending November last year to 59 this year.